-Figure 2.2 provided an analysis of the NO2 levels for the time period 1996 to 2012 for a number of NO2 diffusion tube sites within Newry City, including background and roadside sites.
-There are no clear trends in NO2 concentration for these sites although the results recorded at all sites for 2010 were higher than in the immediate preceding years.
-The high levels in 2010 would, in this Council's opinion, be related to the exceptionally cold weather during the winter of 2010.
+Figure 2.2 provided an analysis of the NO2 levels for the time period 1996 to 2013 for a number of NO2 diffusion tube sites within Newry City, including background and roadside sites.
+There are no clear trends in NO2 concentration for these sites although the results recorded at all sites for 2010 and 2012 were higher than other years.
+The high levels in 2010 would, in this Council's opinion, be related to the exceptionally cold weather during the winter of 2010 and in 2012 there was also a period of cold weather over the winter period.